JonArbell/my-cover-letter-template/README.md

 - Preview the formatted cover letter before exporting.

-- Save or download the cover letter in PDF format.
+- Save or download the cover letter in PDF format using Ctrl + P (desktop) or the browser’s print/share option (mobile).

 ## Technologies Used